Notes: Bootstrap

 The table below summarizes the Bootstrap classes we'll encounter in the starter project.

-container, container-fluid
+, container-fluid

-Use container for fixed width and container-fluid for full width.
+for fixed width and container-fluid

 Use col to specify columns in the grid.
 Use .col and .col-* for all device sizes.
 Use size (1-12) for responsive changes to column size.
 Use a number to create a proportional width where all the numbers add up to 12 in a row.